csvoss/onelinerizer/README.md

 ### Space

 *O(n)*.
 No code is ever duplicated, so the one-lined code produced is linear in the size of the input code.

+### Time

+I'm guessing it's slower, but no more than linearly so; I have yet to analyze this.

+Since while loops and for loops are implemented with recursion, you might encounter unfortunate maximum-recursion-depth-exceeded errors.

 Open Problems
 -------------